0xflair/contracts-typescript/packages/react-coingecko/README.md

-# Flair SDK: `react-crypto-prices`
+# Flair SDK: `react-coingecko`

-React components and hooks to get prices of cryptocurrency coins and tokens from CoinGecko.
+React hooks to get prices of cryptocurrency coins and tokens from CoinGecko.

 ## Getting Started